What's

 Schoolrooms to be entertained by church members while they

 shop.
-Climbing wall, Wii, air hockey, snooker, craft table
+Computers, board games, climbing wall, Wii, air hockey, snooker, craft table

 including light refreshments.
 Contact: Heather Durant on